SisaSima/Ecological-Automation-of-Plant-Care/README.md

 ##### Insert a model image

 #### There is a place left for the battery and charging module.
-I powered it from micro USB-B (connected directly to Raspberry pi Pico W).
+I personally filled the hole with memory foam and powered it directly with micro USB-B (connected to Raspberry pi Pico W).
 #### WARNING!
 UPPER HOLE FOR USB CABLE is too small.
 The hole needs to be enlarged after printing (I used a drill).

 # notes